-- During the inspection, the ETI met with representatives of the board of governors.
+- There is evidence of school improvement work in recent years. - During the inspection, the ETI met with representatives of the board of governors.
 The governors are well informed about the work and life of the school and they play a pro-active role in the school improvement process.
-They reported their strong commitment to the school and that they exercise their challenge function as necessary to ensure that the children's holistic development is paramount. - The school development planning process includes wide consultation with all stakeholders.
-The identified priorities are well informed by the analysis and use of qualitative and quantitative data to monitor and evaluate the quality of the actions taken, and to track the children's progress. - During the inspection, the school provided evidence that satisfactory arrangements for safeguarding reflect broadly the guidance issued by the relevant Departments.
-The children with whom inspectors met report that they feel safe in the school and that they are aware of what to do if they have any concerns about their safety or welfare.
+They demonstrate a strong commitment to the inclusive ethos of the school and exercise their challenge function as necessary to ensure that the children's holistic development is paramount. - The school improvement process is underpinned by a well-embedded culture of reflection and self-evaluation.
+All of the key stakeholders contribute to the development planning process.
+The improvement priorities are very well informed by the analysis and use of qualitative and quantitative data to monitor and evaluate the quality of the actions taken, and to track the children's progress.
+The continuing professional development of leadership at all levels is an appropriate priority for whole school improvement. - During the inspection, the school provided evidence that satisfactory arrangements for safeguarding reflect broadly the guidance issued by the relevant Departments.
+The children, with whom inspectors met, report that they feel safe in the school and that they are aware of what to do if they have any concerns about their safety or welfare.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.